mongodb/docs-app-services/docs-release-notes.md

 ## Internal

-- Add programmatically-generated facet tags to the repo for improved search indexing.
+- Add programmatically generated facet tags to the repo for improved search indexing.

 # September 1, 2023